origenial/ponceleo-beta/modules/README.md

 By using a modular architecture, and a mono-repository, We will enable code reuse, atomic commits, and it won't prevent us from shipping modules into 'git subtrees' or 'git submodules'.

-## Organisation
+## General Organisation

-For simplifiing the 'mono-repository' management, please do not create a folder hierarchy for the modules.
+For simplifing the 'mono-repository' management, please do not create a deep folder hierarchy for the modules.
 Every module should be kept in the same directory level.

-Instead of creating a lib under the folder '/modules/prefix1/prefix2/awesome_lib'.
+Instead of creating a lib under the folder '/modules/module1/submodule1/awesome_lib'.
- Please prefer : '/modules/prefix1_prefix2_awesome-lib'.
+ Please prefer : '/modules/module1/submodule1_awesome-lib'.

 Please, make everything possible to **avoid tight coupling** The idea is that each subtree should sustain itself and be shippable.

+## Specific organisation

+The `ponceleo_*` modules are likely to contain 3 submodules `backend`, `common`, and `frontend`.
+Each module can depend on the `ponceleo.core.*` libraries gathered in the `ponceleo_core` module.

 ## Caveats